-- i.
+i.
 Contractor.
 The contractor shall comply with 18 U.S.C. § 874, 40 U.S.C. § 3145, and the requirements of 29 C.F.R. pt.
-3 as may be applicable, which are incorporated by reference into this contract. - ii.
+3 as may be applicable, which are incorporated by reference into this contract.

+ii.
 Subcontracts.
-The contractor or subcontractor shall insert in any subcontracts the clause above and such other clauses as the FEMA may by appropriate instructions require, and also a clause requiring the subcontractors to include these clauses in any lower tier subcontracts.
-The prime contractor shall be responsible for the compliance by any subcontractor or lower tier subcontractor with all of these contract clauses. - iii.
+The contractor or subcontractor shall insert in any subcontracts the clause above and such other clauses as the FEMA may by appropriate instructions require, and also a clause requiring the subcontractors to include these clauses in any iii.
 Breach.
 A breach of the contract clauses above may be grounds for termination of the contract, and for debarment as a contractor and subcontractor as provided in 29 C.F.R. § 5.12.

-(28) CONTRACT WORK HOURS AND SAFETY STANDARDS
+(28)CONTRACT WORK HOURS AND SAFETY STANDARDS